kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/01-what-is-webpack/02-javascript-modules.md

 ## What is a JavaScript module?
 * A single JavaScript file that contains some small amount of code
-* Instead of a few very large JavaScript files, we strive for many small JavaScript
+* Instead of a few very large JavaScript files, we strive for many small JavaScript files
     - The benefit is it is much more clear where code is located

 ## Problems with many small files in your app